Insights

 - Full session: 1-2 minutes

-- Noticeable effect: within 30 seconds
+- Possible settling effect: within 30 seconds

 Physiological Sigh vs. Box Breathing vs. 4-7-8: When to Use Each